Patriot Movement Paramilitaries in Oregon

 In April 2015, armed right-wing paramilitaries converged on a mining claim in the Galice Mining District near Grants Pass in Josephine County, Oregon.
 Organizationally, it was a combination of different parts of what is called the Patriot movement: militias, 3%ers, Sovereign Citizens, and the Oath Keepers.

 The Patriot movement is a form of extreme right politics that exists between the Tea Party end of the Republican Party and the white supremacist movement.* Generally those in the Patriot movement view the current U.S. federal government as an illegitimate, totalitarian state.
-They see the militias that they are building—and allied county sheriffs—as political-military formations that will eventually replace the current federal government.
+They see the militias that they are building—and allied county sheriffs—as political-military formations that will eventually replace much of the current federal government.

 Many of their movement’s tactics originate in white supremacist politics, mixed with ideas derived from anti-Communist conspiracy theories of the John Birch Society.
 According to Daniel Levitas, the group that first espoused many of the basic Patriot concepts was Posse Comitatus, whose founder, William Potter Gale, was a member of the racist Christian Identity religion.
-In the 1960s, he started to advocate Posse Comitatus (power of the county), based on the idea that the county sheriff is the highest political authority of the land.
+In the 1960s, he started to advocate Posse Comitatus (power of the county), based on the idea that the county sheriff is the highest elected law enforcement officer.
 Gale thought that, in the post-Civil Rights era, the federal government was a totalitarian state run by a cabal of Jews.
 “County power” would allow people to ignore Supreme Court decisions and federal laws about civil rights and income tax, and allow a return to white supremacy and unfettered capitalism, free from federal regulations.
 Posse Comitatus also advocated for armed citizens’ militias and crank legal filings, which set the foundation for the formation of militias and Sovereign Citizen ideas, respectively.
 In 1976, the FBI estimated there were 12,000–50,000 Posse members.

 The militia movement formed in the early 1990s.
 It was focused on conspiracy theories about a global New World Order, black helicopters, and a coming United Nations invasion.
 Many of these ideas had their origins in antisemitic conspiracy theories about a secret global elite that was conspiring to subvert national autonomy.
 These New World Order theories no longer named Jews as the active agents of the global conspiracy, but they used the same framework—thereby harnessing the emotional power of the older antisemitic narratives.

 White supremacists were deeply involved in the militia movement from the beginning.
-Racist leaders Louis Beam and Richard Butler (an early Posse member, who later founded Aryan Nations) were present at the 1992 Estes Park, Colorado gathering, a key meeting in the founding of the modern militia movement.
+Racist leaders Louis Beam and Richard Butler (an early Posse member, who also founded Aryan Nations) were present at the 1992 Estes Park, Colorado gathering, a key meeting in the founding of the modern militia movement.
 White supremacists helped create the militia movement’s structure and public presentation, seeing this as a way to mainstream some of their ideas.
 They downplayed open racism and cast the federal government as the main problem, as part of an alliance with gun advocates and other right-wing activists such as right libertarians and Christian Right activists who embraced conspiracy theories about “big government” tyranny and political repression.
 For example, one of the early influential militia organizers was Linda Thompson, an attorney from Indiana, who was not a White supremacist but rather a libertarian.

-The government standoffs, both with white supremacists at Ruby Ridge in 1992, as well as the 1993 Waco siege, inspired the militias and their movement grew quickly.
+The government standoffs, both with white separatists at Ruby Ridge in 1992, as well as the 1993 Waco siege, inspired the militias and their movement grew quickly.
 In the broadest sense it included up to five million people who agreed with its theories, and in the mid-1990s there were 20,000–60,000 active militia members.
 However, the militias got a bad reputation after Timothy McVeigh (who was part of their neo-Nazi-influenced wing) and Terry Nichols (who was not), killed 168 in the 1995 bombing of Oklahoma City’s Alfred P. Murrah Federal Building.
 After 2000, the militias went into eclipse.